 When utilizing the Zip Virtual Checkout, merchants receive the full order value immediately when the order is captured by your payment processor on the virtual card and orders settle with your existing payment processor.

-Here’s an overview of the funds flow for a virtual checkout integration using an $80 order and a $4 fee as examples.
+Here’s an overview of the funds flow for a virtual checkout integration using a $100 order and a $4 fee as an example:

 When utilizing Zip's direct API integration, merchants are paid out daily by Zip net of all transaction fees.